Archive for the 'telecoms' Category

 I’m not legally trained, but surely stealing is the act where you intend to permanently deprive the owner of a possession?
 But he never intended to take anything, unless it’s possible to filch electrons or direct them illegally.

-Based on the logic of this, if you walk past a house where someone is listening to a CD in the garden, then your stealing their music?
+Based on the logic of this, if you walk past a house where someone is listening to a CD in the garden, then you’re stealing their music?
 Or if light from a property is falling on your newspaper, allowing you to read it while you wait for the bus, that’s stealing too?

 But again I come back to my key point.
-With gun and knife crime a major concern, along with terrorism, the effort in the pursuit of someone what is effectively a victimless crime seems inappropriate at best.
+With gun and knife crimes a major concern, along with terrorism, the effort in the pursuit of someone what is effectively a victimless crime seems inappropriate at best.

 Apparently that’s the overwhelming conclusion of the House of Lords report on the Internet, which they likened to the ‘Wild West’.
 Putting aside the argument that the notional concept of the Wild West is pure fiction anyway, from the portions that have been reported this document seems to have discovered that the Internet isn’t immune from exactly the same sorts of threats that people encounter every day in ‘reality’.
 Gosh that’s a revelation!
 How long exactly did it take them to work that one out?